Most Popular Hypoallergenic Dogs for Allergy Sufferers

 3. Regular cleaning: this one doesn’t sit well with most people, but if you have dust and dander allergies, then daily cleaning needs to become a part of your life.
 Or at least more regular cleaning—more than once a week.
 Cleaning all surfaces every day or even every other day works to remove the dander and dust that could be causing your allergies.
 Daily vacuuming and washing of floors also helps.

 4. Grooming and bathing—for your fur baby: weekly baths are like cleaning your home—the bath removes dirt, dander and other allergens (think pollen) from your fur baby’s coat.
+Some very efficient brushes for shedding dogs will help you remove all lose hair before it evens touches the floor.
 However, avoid bathing your dog too often, as this can lead to skin irritation, inflammation and even cause him to develop allergic reactions and/or skin infections.
 Check with your vet for recommendations on how often you should bathe and groom your furry companion.

 In between baths, you might consider using dog wipes or even dry shampoo designed for dogs to help remove allergens and dirt.